KCMT

-KCMT (92.1 MHz) is a commercial FM radio station licensed to Green Valley, Arizona, and serving the Tucson metropolitan area.
-It airs a regional Mexican radio format and is owned by Lotus Communications.
-Its studios are on North Commerce Drive in Tucson.
-KCMT is often the highest-rated Spanish-language radio station in the Nielsen ratings for Tucson, competing with 105.3 KZLZ, owned by Bustos Media.
+KCMT (92.1 FM, "La Caliente 92.1 & 95.7") is a commercial radio station licensed to Green Valley, Arizona, United States, and serving the Tucson metropolitan area.
+It airs a regional Mexican format and is owned by Lotus Communications, with studios are on North Commerce Drive in Tucson.
+KCMT is often the highest-rated Spanish-language radio station in the Nielsen ratings for Tucson.

-KCMT is a Class C2 FM station.
-It has an effective radiated power (ERP) of 50,000 watts.
-The transmitter is off Pima Mine Ranch Road in Tucson.
-KCMT broadcasts using HD Radio technology.
-Its HD2 digital subchannel carries a Spanish hot AC format as "Exito 93.3".
+KCMT's transmitter is sited off Pima Mine Ranch Road in Tucson.
+KCMT broadcasts in HD Radio: the HD2 digital subchannel carries a Spanish hot AC format as "Exito 93.3".
 It feeds a 200-watt FM translator at 93.3 MHz.
 The main signal is also heard on a 240-watt FM translator at 95.7 MHz.